Crunch-io/ta-da/content/about/our-mission.md

 url_1 = "case-studies"
 url_2 = "jobs"
 +++
 Our mission is to empower insights teams and market researchers to collaborate in a secure, online environment with a simple, self-service interface to quickly analyze, visualize, and deliver survey data.
-Test